 The Christmas Tree Lighting

 My daughter and I were at the hotel the Monday before Thanksgiving.
-This is usually the date that they great tree arrives and this year it was a 20-foot Fraser Fir from North Carolina.
+This is usually the date that the great tree arrives and this year it was a 20-foot Fraser Fir from North Carolina.
 It was a massive tree that they somehow got through the door.
 Granted, they took the doors off the hinges and had the help of several people heave-ho it into the hotel atrium.
 The tree decorating committee spent all day Tuesday decorating the tree and then the day before Thanksgiving, there were ten times the people in attendance for the lighting.
 I was so excited to have been able to experience this joyous occasion.

 While patiently waiting for the tree lighting, there were lots of fun holiday activities to keep us busy.
 There were free crafts for the kids to make, cookie decorating, Bingo, hayrides with hot chocolate and s’mores, walking tours, movies, and that’s in addition to all their standard indoor and outdoor activities.
-There really wasn’t much time for for doing nothing.
+There really wasn’t much time for doing anything.

 One of our favorite things to do was check in on the progress of the Gingerbread House.
 My daughter could fit inside of this gigantic cookie house and it was so fun to watch the staff adding the details as the day went on.
 In the above collage, you’ll see the candy welcome mat that weighed a ton!

-There were also Christmas trees in all the meeting rooms, ball rooms, stores, and outside.
+There were also Christmas trees in all the meeting rooms, ballrooms, stores, and outside.
 I loved getting inspiration from all of them.
 One year, I’d love to have a white and silver tree.

-And of course, Santa made a special visit after the tree lighting ceremony.
+And of course, Santa made a special visit after the tree-lighting ceremony.
 All the kids lined up to tell Santa what they wanted and posed for photos.
 I just wish my kid wasn’t so afraid of Santa.
 She’s only once sat on his lap and that was when she was 10 months old.

 Sweet Treats and Great Eats

 The food at The Omni Homestead is just amazing.
 Let’s start with their breakfast buffet in the Dining Room.
 Wake up hungry and stick around for seconds.
-With an omelet station, waffle and pancake station, trays of pastries, fresh fruit juice, oatmeal with all the fixings, as well as eggs, sausage and smoked salmon.
-And then there’s the breakfast dessert of the famous homemade doughnuts – glazed, cinnamon sugar and maple bacon.
+With an omelet station, waffle and pancake station, trays of pastries, fresh fruit juice, oatmeal with all the fixings, as well as eggs, sausage, and smoked salmon.
+And then there’s the breakfast dessert of the famous homemade doughnuts – glazed, cinnamon sugar, and maple bacon.
 If you decide to get breakfast at Martha’s Market, you can pick up a few donuts to eat on the go!

-There are four restaurants to dine at, however check the website to make sure they will be open.
+There are four restaurants to dine at, however, check the website to make sure they will be open.
 During the summer months when the golfers are hungry, Rubino’s at the Cascades is open for lunch or an early dinner.
 We had a yummy Caesar Salad and a tasty burger for lunch.

-Jefferson’s Restaurant and Bar offers both indoor and outdoor dining for lunch, dinner and after dinner drinks.
+Jefferson’s Restaurant and Bar offers both indoor and outdoor dining for lunch, dinner, and after-dinner drinks.
 There is a dress code so pack a collared shirt and slacks for your man and a dress for yourself.
 In the summer, my husband and I sat outside for the 4th of July and enjoyed watching the fireworks on the patio.
 For my recent stay, I had the BEST steak tenderloin served with mushrooms and it was simply amazing.
 Perfectly cooked and so tender – it was like buttah!!